gjsify/doc/packages/typedoc-plugin-remote-search/README.md

                                                              [string] [required]
   --compress  The compression level 0-9, 0 is no compression, 1 the fastest and
               9 the highest                                [number] [default: 9]
-  --pack      If true, additional compression is performed by jsonpack.
-Disabled
-              by default because this can take a long time with large files [string] [default: false]
+                                                       [string] [default: false]
 ```